empreon/somegrad/README.md

 Somegrad is a lightweight deep learning framework implemented from scratch to understand the internal mechanics of modern AI systems.
 It is inspired by Andrej Karpathy's **micrograd** and George Hotz's **tinygrad**.

-Unlike high-level wrappers, Somegrad focuses on the engine level: managing computational graphs, implementing backpropagation manually, and handling memory buffers across different devices.

 ## Architecture

-The framework is designed with a "Systems-First" approach:

 ```mermaid
 graph TD;